Yimin596/Tech-Exercise/README.md

-# hello-world
+# Tech Execrise repository
-Hello world repository
+Tech Exercise repository

 Hello world, we are just following the tutorial of spring boot, and making some changes on this file.